 If you are flying with a baby on British Airways, then here is all the information you need to know about the airline – in one convenient place.
-This FAQ guide covers airplane bassinets, baggage allowances, baby food, car seats, child restraint devices, strollers, toys, entertainment and more.
+This FAQ guide covers airplane bassinets, baggage allowances, stroller & car seat rules, baby food, car seats, child restraint devices, strollers, toys, entertainment and more.
 For non airline specific flying with a baby tips see here.

 What age can infants fly with British Airways?

 - Infants must be at least 48 hours old to travel, and must have been born with no complications.
 British Airways advise that you check with the treating doctor that both mother and baby are safe to travel.